arielherself/espresso/README.raw.md

 On Thursday Disney puts into practice its new plan for [restoring profitability](https://www.economist.com/leaders/2022/11/21/disney-brings-back-a-star-of-the-past-but-its-real-problem-is-the-script).
 Disney+ in America will be punctuated by advertising for the first time.
 Viewers will have to pay $10.99 a month, 38% more than the current ad-free subscription price, to avoid ads.
 They may moan, but with Netflix launching ads last month there is no escape: streamers are determined to make the business pay.

+## A cloudy forecast for Japan’s economy

+The [world’s third-largest economy](https://www.economist.com/finance-and-economics/2022/07/14/the-legacy-of-abe-shinzo-will-shape-japans-economy-for-years) is not doing well.
+Revised GDP figures released on Thursday showed that Japan’s economy shrank by an annualised 0.8% in the third quarter of 2022.
+Economists had predicted an expansion, but a surge in coronavirus infections over the summer and higher inflation, caused partly by a decline in the value of the yen, took a toll on the economy.

+But there may be sunshine ahead.
+A government stimulus package should soon make a difference, and the lifting of covid-related travel curbs is expected to bring back tourists.
+It remains to be seen, however, if that will be enough to offset other problems, including tumbling real wages and depressed business confidence.
+Even if domestic demand recovers, Japan’s economy will be hurt by a [global recession](https://www.economist.com/the-world-ahead/2022/11/18/why-a-global-recession-is-inevitable-in-2023).

 ## Times of trouble for the news

 Sixty years ago on Thursday, hundreds of printers stopped operating their machines at the <em>New York Times</em> and went on strike.
 The number of strikers eventually swelled to 17,000, including reporters, photoengravers and elevator operators from seven daily papers in New York.
 The walkout lasted 114 days and killed four papers.